-Table 1 Speaker summaries for the public hearing Notes Speaker # & Name Summary of Council report on financial status.
+Table 1 Speaker summaries for the public hearing Speaker # Notes & Name Summary of Council report on financial status.
 They have not made it public.
 Uncertainty has provided an opportunity for people wanting to push the Council to get out of the aged care game.
 But Royal Commission into aged care stated NFPs operate better aged care facilities.
 Community classification of land was not an error.
 Evidence suggests that it was retained on purpose due to Barroul House.
 No legal advice has been provided as to why the reclassification has to occur to make the operations legal.
 If sale was always the intent why not just tell the community that?
 The purpose and intent of all resolutions of Council should be made clear to the public.
 It is not clear that that Council's financial issues is due to the recent construction of the Bonaira facility.
 Recent Council reports refer to financial data that is lost or doesn't exist.
 Financial information needs to be made public.
 Other options have not been explored.
 Needs to more transparency in the decision-making.
-Not convinced that the planning proposal is sound or justified. #11 Alan Holder A resident of Blue Haven Terralong and part of a loose group known as Save Blue Haven Action Group.
-This move by Council is for a new owner to potentially own the site freehold.
+Not convinced that the planning proposal is sound or justified.
+Provided a printed copy of the speech. #11 A resident of Blue Haven Terralong and part of a loose group known as Save Blue Haven Action Group.
+Alan Holder This move by Council is for a new owner to potentially own the site freehold.
 Conservatively the land value is \$50m and the cost of construction was \$104m so the value is approx. \$150-\$160m - but Council says they'll get \$85m.
 This is an appalling deal for ratepayers and developers will think they have it all over us.
 Stuart Brown Advisory report says Council should get out of the aged care game but this represents a conflict of interest and Council staff shouldn't deny this point.

-Sighted the analogy of selling your home for 50% of its value just because it has a few minor problems such as gutters and plumbing.
-Council should be more competent and fix the problem, and not take the easy, lazy option in this case. nning Proposal - K Emailed a copy of his speech after the hearing. iama Municpial Council - Lot 2 DP1215276 - 14A Bonaira Street, Kiama Page 26
+Emailed a copy of his speech after the hearing.